Paper Information

 • Limitations of Existing Tools: Previous tools like Kekule and CLiDE acted as “Chemical OCR,” attempting to reconstruct exact atom-bond connections.
 This required high-resolution images (>300 dpi) and human intervention, making them unsuitable for automated Web crawling of low-resolution (72-96 dpi) images.

-• Goal: To create a low-cost, automated tool for a “robot-based Internet resource discovery tool” that can classify images (e.g., “is this a molecule?”) rather than fully reconstructing them.
+• Goal: To create a low-cost, automated tool for a “robot-based Internet resource discovery tool” that can classify images (e.g., “is this a molecule?”).

 The core novelty is the shift from “Optical Character Recognition” (exact reconstruction) to “Texture Recognition” (classification).

-• Texture-Based Approach: Instead of parsing lines and characters, the authors treat chemical diagrams as textures.
+• Texture-Based Approach: The authors treat chemical diagrams as textures.
 They use Gabor wavelets to extract texture features.
-Crucially, this system does not recognize specific chemical structures (i.e., atom-bond connectivity tables, SMILES, or Molfiles) - it only classifies images into broad categories.
+Crucially, this system does not recognize specific chemical structures (i.e., atom-bond connectivity tables, SMILES, or Molfiles).
+It only classifies images into broad categories.

 • Incremental Learning: The system uses a Kohonen Self-Organizing Feature Map (KSOFM) combined with Class Boundary Analysis (CBA).
 This allows for “incremental learning,” where new classes (e.g., aromatic vs. non-aromatic) can be added without retraining the entire system.